Matthiasclee/VisionTest/readme.md

 # VisionTest

-VisionTest is a linux-based digital visual acuity chart
+VisionTest is a linux-based digital visual acuity chart.

 ### Usage
 VisionTest can be used with a keyboard, but the recommended way is with a remote control. *see hardware section*